All Episodes

 No, it's not done.

-We could take care of uh look, we delivered 200 mortgage-free homes last year, over 200 this year.
+But you're right, $11 a month, if I had a million people do it, we could take care of, look, we delivered 200 mortgage-free homes last year, over 200 this year.

 It's incredible.

-And I love, I'd much have rather have uh a million people given eleven dollars than eleven people given a million dollars, because it's more important that America understands the sacrifice that is being made by these families and these grave heroes, and more people that join us uh the more important that and America will understand the sacrifice that's uh being made.
+And I love, I'd much rather have a million people given $11 than 11 people giving $1 million because it's more important that America understands the sacrifice that is being made by these families and these grave heroes.

-And thank you, and thank you, because you've been a contributor for a long time, and I can't thank you enough.
+And thank you because you've been a contributor for a long time, and I can't thank you enough.

-You know, uh listen, you know if you're a gun owner and you believe in the second amendment as I do, you have a responsibility to be confident in your shooting ability and competent in your shooting ability.
+You know, listen, you know if you're a gun owner and you believe in the Second Amendment as I do, you have a responsibility to be confident in your shooting ability and competent in your shooting ability.

 That's where Mantis X comes in.